phyphox/phyphox-arduino/README.md

 made for phyphox (www.phyphox.org) from the Arduino Nano33 BLE to the phyphox app.

 Thread and eventQueue is used from mbed library.

+You can also use this file as a template to set up a BLE Server with data transfer without phyphox.